Michaelangel007/you_have_to_win_the_game_world_map/README.md

    192 px/room * 149 px = 28608 px total height.
 ```

-We can import our 320x28608 image into GIMP:
+We can import our 320x28608 image into GIMP as a raw image if the file name extension is `.data`:

 * ![Single Column import](pics/import_1a.png)